meiqua/shape_based_matching/README.md

 ## thoughts about the method

 The key of shape based matching, or linemod, is using gradient orientation only.
-Though both edge and orientation are resistant to disturbance, edge have only 1bit info(there is an edge or not), so it's hard for us to dig our shape out if there are too many edges, but we have to have too many edges if we want to find all the target shapes. it's quite a dilemma.
+Though both edge and orientation are resistant to disturbance, edge have only 1bit info(there is an edge or not), so it's hard to dig wanted shapes out if there are too many edges, but we have to have as many edges as possible if we want to find all the target shapes.
+It's quite a dilemma.

-However, gradient orientation has much more info than edge, so we can easily dig our shapes out from the overwhelming orientation by template matching across the img.
+However, gradient orientation has much more info than edge, so we can easily match shape orientation in the overwhelming img orientation by template matching across the img.

-Speed is also what we concern.
+Speed is also important.
 Thanks to the speeding up magic in linemod, we can handle 1000 templates in 20ms or so.

 [Chinese blog about the thoughts](https://www.zhihu.com/question/39513724/answer/441677905)